 The only thing keeping me from making it has been the spaghetti squash itself, which is something I would cook more often if I didn’t find it terrifying to open.

-But a few weeks ago, when I stumbled upon this America’s Test Kitchen video offering winter squash-opening guidance, I felt inspired to give it a go.
-Though my attempt at the method — using a rubber mallet to gently tap the knife through the squash — was not as smoothly executed as I had hoped, it got the job done, and before long the squash was roasting away.
+But a few weeks ago, upon stumbling upon an America’s Test Kitchen video offering winter squash-opening guidance, I felt inspired to give it a go.
+Though my attempt at the ATK method — using a rubber mallet to gently tap the knife through the squash — was not as smoothly executed as I had hoped, it got the job done, and before long the squash was roasting away.

 This is a very simple preparation, inspired by the classic dish cacio e pepe, which calls for tossing noodles with nothing more than olive oil, pasta cooking liquid, cheese, salt, and pepper.
 As it turns out, the minimalist seasonings — the saltiness and sharpness of the Pecorino in particular — are a perfect match for the warm, sweet squash.

-• First: *Update Thanks to Commenters!*: Cut the squash crosswise as opposed to lengthwise.
-Cutting crosswise is not only easier but also (counterintuitively) produces longer, more spaghetti-like strands.
+• Thanks to Commenters for This Tip: Cut the squash crosswise as opposed to lengthwise.
+Counterintuitively, cutting spaghetti squash crosswise produces longer, more spaghetti-like strands.
 Interesting, right?
+Bonus: it’s easier, too.

-• Knife/mallet method: Lay squash on a secure cutting board.
-(To do this, wet a cloth napkin or towel and lay it beneath the board.)
+1. Knife/mallet method: Wet a cloth napkin or towel and lay it beneath a cutting board — this will secure it.
+Place the squash on the board.
 Using a sharp chef’s knife, cut into the spaghetti squash’s flesh but stop once the blade is secured in the squash.
 Use a rubber mallet to gently tap straight down on the top of the knife’s handle.
 As you tap, the knife should move through the flesh, and the spaghetti squash should split open.

 spaghetti squash, whole